lonekorean/wordpress-export-to-markdown/README.md

 node index.js --post-folders=false --prefix-date=true
 ```

-The wizard will still ask you about any options not specifed on the command line.
+The wizard will still ask you about any options not specified on the command line.
 To skip the wizard entirely and use default values for unspecified options, add `--wizard=false`.

 ## Options